 Seasoned observers will no doubt be aware that David Bowie’s legendary Diamond Dogs and slightly less legendary Glass Spider tours were choreographed by Toni Basil of Oh-Mickey-You’re-So-Fine fame.
-Appropriately, the Philadelphian was also the inspiration for Eric Stephen Jacobs’ cover art for The Dame’s Philly Soul album Young Americans.
+Saying nothing of a savage jaw, the photogenic Philadelphian was also the inadvertent inspiration for Eric Stephen Jacobs’ cover art for The Dame’s Philly Soul album Young Americans back in ’74.

-As well as her sporadic recording career, Basil had a distinguished career as a dancer, actress, choreographer and video director.
+As well as her sporadic recording career, the lovely lady born Antonia Christina Basilotta had a distinguished career as a dancer, actress, choreographer and video director.
 He and Basil remained friends and it was she that was responsible for introducing Bowie to Tina Turner in the late 1970s.
-So if you don’t think fondly towards their mid-‘eighties dalliances look away now.
+So if you don’t think fondly towards their mid-eighties dalliances look away now.

 Of course, in between all this spurious Bowie activity, there was THAT song.

 Admittedly, it’s a piece of earworm wax for some.
+A trifling piece of fluff for others.
 So perhaps we should rename today’s selection Random Pukebox?
-Either way, I’ve always enjoyed it, though as a tribal twelve year-old on its release in 1982, Mickey has the distinction of being the first song that I heard performed live on Top Of The Pops and because it didn’t sound exactly like the record it put me off buying it.
+Either way, I’ve always kinda liked it, though as a tribal twelve year-old on its release in 1982, Mickey has the distinction of being the first song that I heard performed live on Top Of The Pops and because it didn’t sound exactly like the record it put me off buying it.
 Kids, eh?

 Mickey’s memorable opening, with its enormous, thumping drum sound and scratchy guitar, is pure glam rock.
 And that’s hardly surprising when its penned by bubblegum hitmakers Chin and Chapman, AKA Chinnichap, the songwriting and production partnership that powered the sillier side of glam and glitter through much of the previous decade.
 Indeed, not only is Mickey a throwback to their ’70s career but it actually started life as Kitty, a giddy 1979 stomper by Weston Super-Mare’s finest power pop purveyors Racey.